 PCAOB inspection teams review work performed on audits by making selections of completed audits through the following process:

 - Select audits for review: The inspection team selects the audits and the audit areas, including non-financial areas such as independence, that it will review.
 The inspected firm has no opportunity to limit or influence the PCAOB’s selections.
 In selecting issuer audits for review, we generally use both risk-based and random methods of selection, and we generally focus our attention on audit areas we believe to be of greater complexity, areas of greater significance or with a heightened risk of material misstatement to the issuer’s financial statements, and areas of recurring deficiencies.
 The inspection team generally selects the audits most recently completed by the firm but may also select audits completed in prior years if, for example, there are no recently completed audits.

-- Review Work Papers and Interview Engagement Team: For each audit area that is selected, the inspection team reviews the engagement team's work papers and interviews engagement personnel regarding those audit areas.
+- Review work papers and interview engagement team: For each audit area that we select, the inspection team reviews the engagement team’s work papers and interviews engagement personnel regarding those audit areas.

 - Provide comment forms: If the inspection team identifies a potential deficiency, it discusses the matter with the firm and may review additional audit documentation.
 If the inspection team still believes that a potential deficiency exists after its discussion with the firm and review of any additional audit documentation, it will provide the firm with a written comment form on the matter.
 The firm is allowed the opportunity to provide a written response to the comment form.